 • A letter from a prospective editor/producer, stating a willingness, in principle, to run stories resulting from this trip, subject to normal editorial judgment.

 Successful applicants will be selected by a jury formed by APF Canada.
 The key criteria are: significance of the topic, project feasibility, potential impact and personal qualifications.
 The judges’ decision will be final.

 Seventy-five per cent of the Fellowship will be awarded upon signing of the award agreement.
 Twenty-five per cent will be withheld until final reporting.
 As per Revenue Canada requirements all Grant payments will be reported on a T4A at the end of each calendar year (refer to www.cra-arc.gc.ca IT340R and IT75R4 for additional information).

-Journalists will be expected to produce their completed articles and programs within a year upon receipt of the media fellowship.
+Journalists will be expected to produce their completed articles and programs by March 31, 2019.
 Recipients will be expected to forward to the Foundation copies of completed articles and programs that result from their trip.